Workflow Errors in Kestra – Handling Strategies

 errors Component

-errors is a list of tasks set at the flow level that will be executed when an error occurs.
-You can add multiple tasks, and they will be executed sequentially.
+errors is a list of tasks set at the flow level that are executed when an error occurs.
+You can add multiple tasks, and they are executed sequentially.
 This is useful for sending alerts when errors occur.

 The example below sends a flow-level failure alert via Slack using the SlackIncomingWebhook task defined using the errors property.